pallets-eco/flask-security/docs/features.rst

 Password Change
 ---------------
-Flask-Security comes packaged with a basic change user password view.
+If :ref:`configured<configuration:Changeable>` users can change their password.
 Unlike password recovery, this endpoint is used when the user is already authenticated.
 The result of a successful password change is not only a new password, but a new value for ``fs_uniquifier``.
 This has the effect is immediately invalidating all existing sessions.
 The change request